Dr. Isabelle Ait-Chalalet

 Professional Mediator: 40 hours of training in Mediation: Accredited by the State Bar of Texas/Meets the Standards of the Texas Mediation Trainers RoundTable

 My approach is result and action oriented.
-I'm here to help you solve your problems.
 I use a mind-body approach to health.
 It's experiential, fun, educational, and conversational.
 I also work with solution-focused, positive psychology, etc., to build on your strengths and wisdom rather than solely on your weaknesses.